qatrackplus/qatrackplus/docs/admin/qa/tests.rst

 #. **Composite** A value calculated based on other test values (e.g. a
    temperature pressure correction, or a calculated dose).
 Composite tests are easy to define but allow users to do define complex calculations with the Python programming language.
-Please see the [Calculated Test Page](calculated.md) for more information on defining this type of test.
+Please see the :ref:`Composite Test section
+   <composite_tests>` for more information on defining this type of test.

 #. **String** Allows the user to enter a short piece of text (e.g. a user ID)

 #. **String Composite** A *Composite* test that stores a string (text) rather
    than a numerical value.
-Please see the [Calculated Test Page](calculated.md) for more information on defining this type of test.
+Please see the :ref:`Composite Test section
+   <composite_tests>` for more information on defining this type of test.

 #. **Upload** A test that allows you to upload an arbitrary file and process it
    with a Python snippet.
-Please see the [Calculated Test Page](calculated.md) for more information on defining this type of test.
+Please see the :ref:`Composite Test section
+   <composite_tests>` for more information on defining this type of test.

 Choices (multiple choice test type only)